jeremiah-c-leary/design-explorer/docs/source/connections.rst

 The diagram above shows three interfaces connected between the FPGA and an external component.

 Connections between interfaces must align the correct ports.
-This will be accomplished using a positional and named association methods.
+This will be accomplished using positional and named association methods.
 The default will be positional.
 The ports will be matched in the two interfaces starting with the first defined.